 Are you wondering why learn Korean?
-You have probably come to this page because you are deciding whether or not to learn Korean.
+You've probably come here because you're deciding whether or not to learn Korean.
 Well let me tell you, you've come to the right place.

-In this blog, I will give you 13 practical reasons to answer the question: why learn Korean?
+In this blog post, I'll give you 13 practical reasons to answer the question: why learn Korean?
 Hopefully, by the end of this blog post, you'll be certain that Korean is worth the effort.

 So let's get into it: why learn Korean?